xiekch/LearnJava/notes/Mybatis.md

 - class
   - sql mapping files in the same package of the interface classes
   - annotation: not advocated, couples sql and java code

+parameters

+when multiple parameters are passed in, mybatis would encapsulate them as a map.

+key: param1...paramN or 0...N

+value: the parameters

+@Param("name") to designate the names of parameters

+if the parameters belong to a data model, a POJO is suggested.

+if not, a TO(transfer object) is recommended.

+or a map is passed in.